Razyapoo/Indoor-Positioning-System/Archive/Journal/hardware.md

 - distance between cameras 13.3 cm
 - distance between anchors 1.67
 - distance between camera baseline and anchor baseline is 1.46~1.47m

+# 26 October, 2023

+Changed the message format to json
+Added time profiling

+# 28 October, 2023

+Small experiment at university

+- This experiment is mainly focused on comparison of distance measured by beacons and the actual distance (ground truth).
+Ground truth is defined by the papers on the floor as well as using aruco markers.
+Unique ID of the aruco marker shows the ground truth distance.

+- Server is multithreaded.
+One thread is responsible for communication with beacons (Server) and another is responsible for video recording.

+- The outcome of this experiment must be scatter plot showing the shift of measured distances using beacons against the ground truth distances.

+- Tag was placed at each meter from 1 to 9.
+Distance between anchors is 131 cm.